Texas Highways: History

-On Lively’s recommendation, the magazine was converted to a travel publication offered to the general public in 1974 and by 1975 the Texas Legislature deemed Texas Highways as "This Official Travel Magazine of Texas."
-Lively retired in 1990, and retained an active relationship with the publication.
-The first issue was dedicated entirely to Native Americans in Texas, despite the opposition from the director of the Travel and Information Division at the time, who claimed "...never to devote an entire issue to one subject."

-One year later, Texas Gov. Dolph Briscoe signed a resolution by the state Legislature naming Texas Highways the official travel magazine of Texas.
-Since 2010, Texas Highways has won 75 awards for editorial and design excellence.
+In 1970, Lively proposed converting the magazine into a public travel publication.
+Texas Highways began accepting public subscriptions in May 1974, with its first issue dedicated to Native Americans in Texas despite the opposition from the director of the Travel and Information Division at the time, who claimed "...never to devote an entire issue to one subject."
+In 1975, Governor Dolph Briscoe signed a concurrent resolution of the state legislature designating Texas Highways the official travel magazine of Texas.